numberscope/.github/profile/README.md

 # Overview
-Numberscope will be a free web tool for researchers, citizen-scientists, and artists.
+Numberscope will be a free web tool for researchers, students, citizen-scientists, and artists.
 Combine your favourite integer sequences with a suite of visualizers:  online tools that illustrate integer sequences and their properties.
 It is currently in development.

 ![Example1](/assets/example-diff-200.png) ![Example2](/assets/example-turtle-200.png) ![Example3](/assets/example-stats-200.png)